Use Adobe Stock assets in Adobe Experience Manager Assets

 - Click Create certificate .
 Once created, download the public key.
 Click Next .

-- Provide appropriate values in the fields titled Title , Authorization Server , API Key , Client Secret , and Payload .
-See JWT authentication quick start , for detailed information to fetch these values from Adobe I/O.
+- In Experience Manager provide the values in the fields titled Title , Authorization Server , API Key , Client Secret , and Payload .
+See JWT authentication quick start , for detailed information about these values.

-- In the AEM user interface, navigate to Tools > Cloud Services > Adobe Stock .
+- In the Experience Manager, navigate to Tools > Cloud Services > Adobe Stock .